sjtrny/wordle/README.md

 # wordle

-A very fast solver for wordle written in Python using numba.
+A fast solver for wordle written in Python using numba.

+On my MacBook Pro (13-inch, M1, 2020) it takes:
+- 3 seconds to compute the optimal word for the first play
+- 30 minutes to compute the optimal word considering all outcomes

 # Interactive Solver

-Run `demo_solver.py`
+Run `demos/demo_solver.py`

     Optimal starting guess: reast
     -----------------